Modern Farmhouse Bedroom Ideas To Get The Look

 The solution is simple — make sure your keystone elements don’t draw attention to the bed — no wall-hangings above the headboard or side-tables that obviously don’t match.

-Put a fuzzy rug at the bedside to suggest mornings that are cold until the fire gets going.
-Draw attention away from the headboard with a design-supporting blanket at the foot of the bed.
+Put a fuzzy rug at the bedside to suggest cold mornings until the fire gets going.
+A design-supporting blanket at the foot of the bed draws attention away from the headboard.

 A pure white pitcher and basin on top of a dresser is fine, but avoid props like pitchforks mounted on the wall.
 Art on the wall should enhance the design, not compete with it, so make sure it’s not too eye catching and sticks within your established color palette.